palkan/anyway_config/README.md

 ### Configuration classes

-Using configuration classes allows you to make configuration data a bit more than a bag of values: you can define a schema for your configuration, provide defaults and add additional helper methods.
+Using configuration classes allows you to make configuration data a bit more than a bag of values: you can define a schema for your configuration, provide defaults, add validations and additional helper methods.

 Anyway Config provides a base class to inherit from with a few DSL methods: